localstack/localstack.github.io/content/docs/documentation/pro/index.md

 The Kinesis Data Analytics API allows you to run continuous SQL queries directly over your Kinesis data streams.
 Basic support is included in LocalStack Pro - it allows you to create Kinesis Analytics applications, define input and output streams and schema types, and run continuous queries locally.

-A simple example has been added to the sample repository on Github here: https://github.com/localstack/localstack-pro-samples/tree/master/kinesis-analytics .
+A simple example has been added to [this sample repository on Github](https://github.com/localstack/localstack-pro-samples/tree/master/kinesis-analytics).
 More details are following soon.

 ## IAM Security Enforcement